 Despite being well adapted as working dogs, the Newfies are also affectionate companions.
 This breed is loved by many for its gentle disposition.
 Plus, they’re one of the largest dogs in the world and can easily rescue a grown man from drowning.

 Newfoundlands are famously known for their patience and watchfulness over kids in the home.
 It’s why they’re one of our top dog breeds for kids.
-These “gentle giants” are highly loyal and dependable.
-However, they’re also good with other animals, though they need to be trained.
+These “gentle giants” are very loyal and reliable.
+However, a Newfie can also be good with other pets, though with training.

 One of the most important characteristics of the Newfoundland is its sweet temperament.
 This has even been clearly outlined in the United States’ breed standard.
 Their gentle nature has also made them the ideal dog companion in the world of therapy.